Categories: Learn

 How Was The Floyd Rose Invented?

 Floyd’s light bulb moment occurred when he was rehearsing with his band.
-His playing was heavily influenced by Jimi Hendrix and Ritchie Blackmore; two guitar icons who famously used the tremolos on their Stratocasters.
+His playing was heavily influenced by Jimi Hendrix and Ritchie Blackmore: two guitar icons who famously used the tremolos on their Stratocasters.
 Frustrated with constantly knocking his instrument out of tune when using the traditional Fender-style vibrato on his ’57 Strat, Rose decided to develop his own tremolo system that could keep his guitar in tune.

 Using his metal and crafting skills from making jewellery, Rose developed early prototypes.
 This included a system that locked the strings at the bridge and nut, but lacked fine tuners.
 The problem with this primitive design was that you would have to tune your guitar perfectly before locking the strings down.
-If a string sharpened or flattened, you would have to unlock it at the nut and retune again.
+If a string sharpened or flattened, you would have to unlock it at the nut and re-tune.

 Funnily enough, a similar design to this early version has recently made a comeback.
 Brought back to like on Guthrie Govan’s signature Charvel guitar (without the locking nut), the Floyd Rose Non-Fine Tuner tremolo has been seen on a bunch of other production electric guitars since.
 According to Govan, he prefers the lower maintenance of this system and believes it offers him stable enough tuning.